zzeligg/zlocalize/README.md

 ## Credits

-This plugin is inspired by original work by Thomas Fuchs (A Rails 1.X plugin named Localization).
+This plugin is based on original work by Thomas Fuchs (A Rails 1.X plugin named Localization), but it has been extended in many ways to make it answer our needs.

-Many thanks to Stephane Volet (steph@zboing.ca) for his contributions and ideas to this gem.
+Many thanks to Stephane Volet (schmlblk@gmail.com) for his contributions and ideas to this gem.